Directing & Growing a Self-Defense Nonprofit w/ Ortal Kindell | Gym Heroes Podcast

 Josh: Yeah.

-Ortal: And I haven’t found a place that’s extremely welcoming or understanding, first of all to women.
+Ortal: And I havenât found a place thatâs extremely welcoming or understanding, first of all to women.
 Maybe a woman just wants to learn self-defense, for whatever it is.
 Or she wants to learn martial arts, not even self-defense, she wants to martial arts, but she looks like me.
-She’s 107 pounds, and she’s tiny, 5’5”.
-She doesn’t know the first thing about it, but she thinks it’s cool.
-I just didn’t find a place that was like welcoming and helpful in that way.
+Sheâs 107 pounds, and sheâs tiny, 5â5â.
+She doesnât know the first thing about it, but she thinks itâs cool.
+I just didnât find a place that was like welcoming and helpful in that way.
 I was scoffed at.
 I had a hard time finding partners a lot of times.

-And also coming from my own trauma, which doesn’t necessarily have to be the case.
-It doesn’t have to be that women want to learn self-defense because they’re coming from a trauma, or they want to learn martial arts because they’re coming from trauma.
+And also coming from my own trauma, which doesnât necessarily have to be the case.
+It doesnât have to be that women want to learn self-defense because theyâre coming from a trauma, or they want to learn martial arts because theyâre coming from trauma.
 I wanted to kind of like change that narrative.
-I wanted to be that it’s normal for every woman to want to learn this too.
+I wanted to be that itâs normal for every woman to want to learn this too.

-And so, and the gym I was at just wasn’t that welcoming to that kind of idea.
+And so, and the gym I was at just wasnât that welcoming to that kind of idea.
 And so, I got involved with Guardian Self Defense.
-It’s a nonprofit organization that is literally created out just out of a need.
-Unfortunately, the Jewish community has been suffering so many antisemitic crimes, violent crimes, and it’s just been going on.
-It’s kind of like shoved under the rug, like, “Oh, a jew got hit?
-Okay, no big deal.”
-And that really bothers me.
-I’m Jewish also.
+Itâs a nonprofit organization that is literally created out just out of a need.
+Unfortunately, the Jewish community has been suffering so many antisemitic crimes, violent crimes, and itâs just been going on.
+Itâs kind of like shoved under the rug, like, âOh, a jew got hit?
+Okay, no big deal.â And that really bothers me.
+Iâm Jewish also.

 It just bothers me that there are different sects of Judaism.
-And based on what you wear kind of like reflects your level of like victimization, which I don’t at all agree with.
-Like just because you’re wearing a black hat, a white shirt, and black pants equals, “Oh, you look like an easy target.”
-Or just because you’re wearing a skirt and you kind of look more modest and religious, then, “We’ll pick on you, we can take your purse.”
+And based on what you wear kind of like reflects your level of like victimization, which I donât at all agree with.
+Like just because youâre wearing a black hat, a white shirt, and black pants equals, âOh, you look like an easy target.â Or just because youâre wearing a skirt and you kind of look more modest and religious, then, âWeâll pick on you, we can take your purse.â

-And so, we started in Crown Heights, where there’s a very, very big, very dominant Jewish community.
-And it’s just a lot of crime.
-There’s a lot of high tensions.
-And it’s not so typical for a woman to learn this in the religious world.
-It just isn’t.
-Not because there’s anything against it, it’s just as in they have other things to do.
-But they are living with a situation where it’s scary.
-They’re scared to walk home at night.
-I can talk to some of my friends who will tell me things like, it’s very normal to be walking home on a Friday evening and be followed to your apartment by just a stranger.
+And so, we started in Crown Heights, where thereâs a very, very big, very dominant Jewish community.
+And itâs just a lot of crime.
+Thereâs a lot of high tensions.
+And itâs not so typical for a woman to learn this in the religious world.
+It just isnât.
+Not because thereâs anything against it, itâs just as in they have other things to do.
+But they are living with a situation where itâs scary.
+Theyâre scared to walk home at night.
+I can talk to some of my friends who will tell me things like, itâs very normal to be walking home on a Friday evening and be followed to your apartment by just a stranger.

 Josh: Wow.

-Ortal: So, I said, “Okay, this is not a very normal way to live.
-Like, we need to do something.”
-So, we kind of like scoured the place.
-And there really isn’t an organization, or a gym or anything there that teaches martial arts to the community.
+Ortal: So, I said, âOkay, this is not a very normal way to live.
+Like, we need to do something.â So, we kind of like scoured the place.
+And there really isnât an organization, or a gym or anything there that teaches martial arts to the community.
 So, we made one.
-And I was very, very much involved in the women’s part of it.
+And I was very, very much involved in the womenâs part of it.
 This was something that was very much like fought against.
 And a lot of people said that it will never work, and no women will show up.
-But thank God, we’ve been around for 2 years, and have an extraordinarily large class.
+But thank God, weâve been around for 2 years, and have an extraordinarily large class.
 And it keeps growing, thank God.
 We have very long waiting list already for the next cycle.
-So, I’m very, very happy to get any and every woman into this class to learn the basics, just to learn what to do.
-You don’t have to become this professional martial artist, but just to know what to do if.
+So, Iâm very, very happy to get any and every woman into this class to learn the basics, just to learn what to do.
+You donât have to become this professional martial artist, but just to know what to do if.
 Because there can always be an if.
-So, that’s how I got involved with that.
+So, thatâs how I got involved with that.

 Josh: Yep.
-There’s always an if.
-Even if the world seems to be getting safer, there’s always some crazy person out there.
+Thereâs always an if.
+Even if the world seems to be getting safer, thereâs always some crazy person out there.

 Ortal: Yeah.

-Josh: And it’s worth knowing.
+Josh: And itâs worth knowing.
 So, Guardian Self Defense, it strikes me as a pretty unique program.
-It’s targeted mostly at people in Jewish communities that need protection.
+Itâs targeted mostly at people in Jewish communities that need protection.
 And so, can you walk me through how in other ways that is different from a regular martial arts program?

-Ortal: Well, first of all, it’s nonprofit.
+Ortal: Well, first of all, itâs nonprofit.
 So, nobody makes a dollar.
-That’s not the vision.
-That’s not the goal.
-I don’t care.
-I don’t care to make money.
+Thatâs not the vision.
+Thatâs not the goal.
+I donât care.
+I donât care to make money.
 So, first of all, it has a different kind of drive.
-Because I’m extremely passionate about the people joining.
-I want them to learn the martial art, not because, “I’m getting paid for it like anyway, so it doesn’t matter if you show up or not because I have your money.
-I want you to show up, because if you don’t show up, that’s time loss in the bank to learn martial arts.”
+Because Iâm extremely passionate about the people joining.
+I want them to learn the martial art, not because, âIâm getting paid for it like anyway, so it doesnât matter if you show up or not because I have your money.
+I want you to show up, because if you donât show up, thatâs time loss in the bank to learn martial arts.â

-And that’s the name of the game.
-To learn martial arts, you gotta have commitment, you gotta have consistency, or you have no muscle memory, and there’s nothing to call on.
-When you’re stuck in that moment of like, “Oh, I’m in a situation.
+And thatâs the name of the game.
+To learn martial arts, you gotta have commitment, you gotta have consistency, or you have no muscle memory, and thereâs nothing to call on.
+When youâre stuck in that moment of like, âOh, Iâm in a situation.
 This is a little compromising.
-I don’t know what to do,” there’s like a fight or flight that goes on your head.
-And so, if you don’t know what to do, then you’re stuck.
-And the only way you’re going to know is if you’ve done it over and over again.
+I donât know what to do,â thereâs like a fight or flight that goes on your head.
+And so, if you donât know what to do, then youâre stuck.
+And the only way youâre going to know is if youâve done it over and over again.

-So, I’m much more connected.
-It’s not like a business where there’s an owner, and there are some members, and they come in, and it’s like we know them on first name basis and it’s like, “Hi, hi.”
-I’m very much involved in every single person’s journey, I’ll say.
-There’s a very wide spectrum.
+So, Iâm much more connected.
+Itâs not like a business where thereâs an owner, and there are some members, and they come in, and itâs like we know them on first name basis and itâs like, âHi, hi.â Iâm very much involved in every single personâs journey, Iâll say.
+Thereâs a very wide spectrum.
 So, even though this is a Jewish program, it is not only for Jewish people.
-It’s for a lot of people.
+Itâs for a lot of people.
 We have a location in New York City right now, in Midtown.
-And there’s not only Jewish people in that classroom.
+And thereâs not only Jewish people in that classroom.
 And the program is for anyone and everyone who wants to learn self-defense.
-There’s a big difference, because we don’t teach you how to fight.
-We teach you how to defend yourself, it’s very different.
+Thereâs a big difference, because we donât teach you how to fight.
+We teach you how to defend yourself, itâs very different.
 The vibe in the class is very different.
-It’s very family oriented.
-There’s a very friendly, very safe feeling in the class, because like I said, it’s a very large spectrum.
+Itâs very family oriented.
+Thereâs a very friendly, very safe feeling in the class, because like I said, itâs a very large spectrum.

 So, I can have people from all ages.
 Well, really the youngest, I would have a 16 bunch.
-So, 16 ‘til I think my oldest member right now is about 65.
-It’s a very big range.
-They can be different colors, different races, different ethnicities, different religious levels, and all that doesn’t matter.
-I don’t care.
+So, 16 âtil I think my oldest member right now is about 65.
+Itâs a very big range.
+They can be different colors, different races, different ethnicities, different religious levels, and all that doesnât matter.
+I donât care.
 What I care about is your commitment.
 I care that you want to do this, and you want to do this for yourself.
-Because that means you’re going to show up, ad that means you’re going to give it to 100%.
-And if your 100% means that you can only do 2 coaches, because that’s what you know, that’s great because you gave it 100%.
+Because that means youâre going to show up, ad that means youâre going to give it to 100%.
+And if your 100% means that you can only do 2 coaches, because thatâs what you know, thatâs great because you gave it 100%.
 And we can always build on that.

-So, I look at every class, it’s like a level.
-And every time you come, you’re just building, you’re putting another Lego piece on top of each other.
-And then you’re going to end up with a building.
-Whether it’s this building at the end of the cycle.
+So, I look at every class, itâs like a level.
+And every time you come, youâre just building, youâre putting another Lego piece on top of each other.
+And then youâre going to end up with a building.
+Whether itâs this building at the end of the cycle.
 We have a 3-month cycle.
-So, we cut it down, just because we need to make it bite size for… the human brain just doesn’t like commitment very much.
-So, if I tell people, “You have to sign up for a year,” I probably won’t have anybody sign up.
+So, we cut it down, just because we need to make it bite size for⌠the human brain just doesnât like commitment very much.
+So, if I tell people, âYou have to sign up for a year,â I probably wonât have anybody sign up.
 So, we tell them 3 months.

-So, 3 months at a time, a lot of people ask me, like, “What will I look like after 3 months?”
-And I can never tell them that because I don’t know how much you’re going to put in.
-Our classes are 90 minutes, so if I tell them that they will shut off the world for 90 minutes, and really just focus on the class and really just be present, they will come up so much further than they can possibly come out if they hadn’t done that.
+So, 3 months at a time, a lot of people ask me, like, âWhat will I look like after 3 months?â And I can never tell them that because I donât know how much youâre going to put in.
+Our classes are 90 minutes, so if I tell them that they will shut off the world for 90 minutes, and really just focus on the class and really just be present, they will come up so much further than they can possibly come out if they hadnât done that.

 So, the class is just with a bunch of very likeminded people.
-And it’s very much specifically for beginners.
-So, if you have like martial arts experience, and you’re coming from some other martial arts, not saying that we don’t want you in the program, it’s that we want to make sure that it’s a good fit for both sides.
-And I just felt like this would be the right fit, because there’s a bunch of beginners in the class, and you might feel like, “Hey, I’m not really advancing like I want to.”
+And itâs very much specifically for beginners.
+So, if you have like martial arts experience, and youâre coming from some other martial arts, not saying that we donât want you in the program, itâs that we want to make sure that itâs a good fit for both sides.
+And I just felt like this would be the right fit, because thereâs a bunch of beginners in the class, and you might feel like, âHey, Iâm not really advancing like I want to.â

 Josh: Yeah.

-Ortal: And so, I wanted to create that space where everyone can feel more or less equal, even if they’re on different parts of their journey, which everybody is.
+Ortal: And so, I wanted to create that space where everyone can feel more or less equal, even if theyâre on different parts of their journey, which everybody is.
 But I wanted to create that space.
-So, that means if you’re like heavier than somebody else, if you’re slower than somebody else, if you can’t hit like someone else or you can’t understand or grasp it as quick, it doesn’t matter because there isn’t a competition.
-And that’s primarily why we chose also Krav Maga as our martial art.
-Because it’s not a competitive sport, it’s literally a street fight.
-And I wanted it to be non-competitive, where it doesn’t matter how great or amazing this person is, or your partner is, it doesn’t matter.
-Because everybody’s on their own journey, and we’re going to get you to the max that you can get to on your journey.
+So, that means if youâre like heavier than somebody else, if youâre slower than somebody else, if you canât hit like someone else or you canât understand or grasp it as quick, it doesnât matter because there isnât a competition.
+And thatâs primarily why we chose also Krav Maga as our martial art.
+Because itâs not a competitive sport, itâs literally a street fight.
+And I wanted it to be non-competitive, where it doesnât matter how great or amazing this person is, or your partner is, it doesnât matter.
+Because everybodyâs on their own journey, and weâre going to get you to the max that you can get to on your journey.

 So, I think at least what I feel is different is that, first of all, I have a connection with every single one of my members.
 And we have over 100 members.
 And everybody knows that they can always turn to me, they can always talk to me about different personal things.
 And I will do my utmost to make sure that we can get them whatever help that they need to help them progress.
-So, it’s very different.
+So, itâs very different.
 We have very, very close relationships.
-And also, it’s just a family vibe.
-Like, everybody’s there to help each other.
-No one’s there to like brawl out on anyone else.
-And we really just have one goal and one vision, and it’s felt, I feel, if I can say so myself.
-I feel like it’s very felt that we’re there for the community, we’re really interested to help, and we’ll do whatever it takes to make sure that we can help people feel more safe, or people feel like they can do their part to save themselves.
+And also, itâs just a family vibe.
+Like, everybodyâs there to help each other.
+No oneâs there to like brawl out on anyone else.
+And we really just have one goal and one vision, and itâs felt, I feel, if I can say so myself.
+I feel like itâs very felt that weâre there for the community, weâre really interested to help, and weâll do whatever it takes to make sure that we can help people feel more safe, or people feel like they can do their part to save themselves.

 Josh: Absolutely.
-That’s a great thing.
-And I’m curious to know, if once they’ve gone through a 3-month cycle, what comes after that?
+Thatâs a great thing.
+And Iâm curious to know, if once theyâve gone through a 3-month cycle, what comes after that?
 Are there other levels?
 Can they move up?
 Is there support beyond that?
 Or do you kind of direct them to like martial arts gyms or something like that?

 Ortal: So, the goal originally was to train beginners.
-Honestly, we were just likeminded friends who kind of came together and said, “Okay, let’s pool like our resources and let’s do this.”
-So, that’s also the difference between us, because we’re not a gym.
-So, if we had a business model, it’d be a little bit different.
-But our goal was, “How do we train more people?
-How do we get more people into the group?”
-Obviously, we have to do it in a business way so that it runs correctly, and that everything is done well.
+Honestly, we were just likeminded friends who kind of came together and said, âOkay, letâs pool like our resources and letâs do this.â So, thatâs also the difference between us, because weâre not a gym.
+So, if we had a business model, itâd be a little bit different.
+But our goal was, âHow do we train more people?
+How do we get more people into the group?â Obviously, we have to do it in a business way so that it runs correctly, and that everything is done well.

 But after 3 months, first of all, our 3 months was complete trial.
-We’re like, “Okay, let’s just try this.
-We’re coming into a new community we don’t know.
-We’re not part of this community.
-We don’t really know anyone.
-We don’t know how they’ll take it.
-And we don’t really know how we’ll be perceived in 3 months.”
-Maybe people will be like, “Oh, we don’t like this program.
-Bye-Bye.”
-But so, the 3 months that we had, we kind of just said 3 months to see how it would go.
+Weâre like, âOkay, letâs just try this.
+Weâre coming into a new community we donât know.
+Weâre not part of this community.
+We donât really know anyone.
+We donât know how theyâll take it.
+And we donât really know how weâll be perceived in 3 months.â Maybe people will be like, âOh, we donât like this program.
+Bye-Bye.â But so, the 3 months that we had, we kind of just said 3 months to see how it would go.

 But then we kind of morphed it into just 3 months at a time so that members can like kind of deal with that commitment.
-But we don’t go anywhere.
+But we donât go anywhere.
 After 3 months, we just start to again.
 Right?
-So, we might have like a week in between as a break, just because it’s a little hard.
+So, we might have like a week in between as a break, just because itâs a little hard.
 Our programs are on Sunday.
-So, sometimes, it’s just a little hard to take every single Sunday of the year.
+So, sometimes, itâs just a little hard to take every single Sunday of the year.
 Life comes up.
 People have to convince to do.
-So, sometimes, like we just take a week break, and then we’ll start back up again for 12 sessions within a 3-month period.
+So, sometimes, like we just take a week break, and then weâll start back up again for 12 sessions within a 3-month period.

-And as people progress, we kind of like have to change or kind of update where we’re going.
+And as people progress, we kind of like have to change or kind of update where weâre going.
 Because our first class, we had 30 people.
 So, our first class was like our 30 newbies.
 They were just our beginners.
 They were kind of like the pioneers.
 And then as they grew, they learned more in their martial arts.

 So, not necessarily if you go through like, a 3-month cycle, not necessarily will you be more advanced than somebody else.
-Like, we don’t ever call our groups like beginners and advanced.
+Like, we donât ever call our groups like beginners and advanced.
 We just call it beginners and non-beginners.
-Because someone can come in like and start their martial arts journey, complete a 3 month cycle and not be that much far off than a brand new beginner, because they’re older, or they’re just a lot slower, they need a lot more time.
+Because someone can come in like and start their martial arts journey, complete a 3 month cycle and not be that much far off than a brand new beginner, because theyâre older, or theyâre just a lot slower, they need a lot more time.

-And don’t forget, it’s only 90 minutes once a week, that’s not even a drop in the bucket.
-It’s nothing.
-Because I always say, like the first cycle of someone joining Guardian Self Defense, it’s usually like they’re a prerequisite to a cycle.
+And donât forget, itâs only 90 minutes once a week, thatâs not even a drop in the bucket.
+Itâs nothing.
+Because I always say, like the first cycle of someone joining Guardian Self Defense, itâs usually like theyâre a prerequisite to a cycle.
 You have to get around like the martial arts culture.
 You have to understand like, what it means to be like standing on a line, to be able to take instruction to hit a bag.
 Like, sometimes all these things are very scary.
 This is very out of the box for beginners.
-And it’s not people who are looking for the martial arts world, it’s really people who just want to feel safe.
+And itâs not people who are looking for the martial arts world, itâs really people who just want to feel safe.

 Josh: Yeah.

-Ortal: So, it’s very different in that sense that not always do they understand what that means.
+Ortal: So, itâs very different in that sense that not always do they understand what that means.
 When I say 7:15, I mean 7:15, like you got to be on the mat.
 Not a map, but you got to be on the ground line to like to bow in.
-It’s a whole different culture.
-So, sometimes they finished a 3-month cycle, and they don’t know anything because… I mean, they know how to pick up the hands, and they know about situational awareness.
-But they don’t actually know how to land a punch.
-They don’t really know what that means to connect your fist with on space.
+Itâs a whole different culture.
+So, sometimes they finished a 3-month cycle, and they donât know anything because⌠I mean, they know how to pick up the hands, and they know about situational awareness.
+But they donât actually know how to land a punch.
+They donât really know what that means to connect your fist with on space.
 They have no idea.
-It’s very foreign, so it’s not something they can grasp onto very quickly.
+Itâs very foreign, so itâs not something they can grasp onto very quickly.

-So, there’s a lot of people that do progress.
+So, thereâs a lot of people that do progress.
 We do get out like certificates at the end of a 3-month cycle.
-And based on the person’s attendance, like merit, just because like… merit just means a how much of themselves that they actually give to learn this.
-And there’s attendance, merit, and an then just like skill.
-Based on that, we tell them if they progressed to a different level, if they need to now get gear, if they’re going to be learning, let’s say, like groundwork, how we’re doing it.
+And based on the personâs attendance, like merit, just because like⌠merit just means a how much of themselves that they actually give to learn this.
+And thereâs attendance, merit, and an then just like skill.
+Based on that, we tell them if they progressed to a different level, if they need to now get gear, if theyâre going to be learning, letâs say, like groundwork, how weâre doing it.

 So, in Krav Maga, we work with TKM, which is where our instructors come from, traditional Krav Maga.
 And they are the ones that will let us know if the individual will progress to a different color belt.
 So, right now, like our oldest group is going to be testing for their orange belts.
-Now, that doesn’t mean that the entire group is going to do that.
-Because again, it’s these 3 things, the skill, merit, and attendance.
-Because you could come 4 times, but you’re really good, and you picked everything up really great, but you only came 4 times.
-So, that doesn’t work.
+Now, that doesnât mean that the entire group is going to do that.
+Because again, itâs these 3 things, the skill, merit, and attendance.
+Because you could come 4 times, but youâre really good, and you picked everything up really great, but you only came 4 times.
+So, that doesnât work.
 You know what I mean?
 So, that was like the business model.
-We had to figure out as we grew, because we didn’t necessarily know that we’re going to grow.
+We had to figure out as we grew, because we didnât necessarily know that weâre going to grow.

-But in general, that’s a very good question.
-A lot of people ask us this, like, “Okay, so what happens after 3 months?”
-So, we don’t go anywhere.
-We stay where we’re at.
+But in general, thatâs a very good question.
+A lot of people ask us this, like, âOkay, so what happens after 3 months?â So, we donât go anywhere.
+We stay where weâre at.
 And we hope to stay for as long as the community needs it.
 Our ultimate goal is to make the community kind of like self-sufficient, so that they can be able to do this on their own.
-So, they don’t necessarily need people to do this for them.
-But that’s like the end game, where this becomes really big and it’s implemented in many spaces, and then it could just facilitate itself.
+So, they donât necessarily need people to do this for them.
+But thatâs like the end game, where this becomes really big and itâs implemented in many spaces, and then it could just facilitate itself.

 Josh: Awesome.
 So, to my understanding, you also provide like first aid classes or training.
-What’s the train of thought behind that?
+Whatâs the train of thought behind that?

 Ortal: Okay.
 So, that came from just being a part of a community and being an asset to the community.
-So, if you know self-defense, I know it’s called self-defense, but it’s not necessarily self-defense anymore.
+So, if you know self-defense, I know itâs called self-defense, but itâs not necessarily self-defense anymore.
 For me, like a lot of people ask me, why do I do this, not the actual training, like why do I run this program.
-And for me, it’s not self-defense anymore.
-It’s more we-defense.
-Because I’ve done my self-defense.
-And I don’t think that I’m done.
-I don’t think training ever stops.
+And for me, itâs not self-defense anymore.
+Itâs more we-defense.
+Because Iâve done my self-defense.
+And I donât think that Iâm done.
+I donât think training ever stops.
 And I do my own self-defense trainings with my coaches, and I have that down for myself

 .
-But my we-defense right now is to get more people to understand that they’re walking around with 4 bats.
-Like, you got 2 arms and 2 legs, and you can do a lot of damage to someone who’s trying to hurt you.
+But my we-defense right now is to get more people to understand that theyâre walking around with 4 bats.
+Like, you got 2 arms and 2 legs, and you can do a lot of damage to someone whoâs trying to hurt you.
 You just have to believe that you can, and you have to learn the technicalities.
-Like just learn the technique and learn what you’re doing and you can protect yourself, potentially.
-That doesn’t mean you’re going to go home unscathed, right?
-It just means that you’re going to get home.
-If it’s me or you and who’s going home tonight, I want it to be me.
-And that’s what I want to do for the communities.
+Like just learn the technique and learn what youâre doing and you can protect yourself, potentially.
+That doesnât mean youâre going to go home unscathed, right?
+It just means that youâre going to get home.
+If itâs me or you and whoâs going home tonight, I want it to be me.
+And thatâs what I want to do for the communities.

 So, another way to become an asset is not just to do it for yourself.
-If someone else is in a situation, don’t just be a bystander, and don’t take out your phone and put the person on WorldStar.
+If someone else is in a situation, donât just be a bystander, and donât take out your phone and put the person on WorldStar.
 Be an asset.
 Help.

 So, one of the things that you can also do is, during an emergency, a medical emergency, you can help the first responders.
-So, I know, they’re called the first responders because they’re the EMTs.
+So, I know, theyâre called the first responders because theyâre the EMTs.
 And as an EMT, if there would be more just community members, just regular passersby just goodwill people, just good Samaritans, that could help start helping in a medical situation, it would help me, it would help them, it will help the patient.

 So, we teach them first aid.
 Because you know what?
 A lot of times, in a crime, that can happen.
-People can get stabbed, people can get choked, and we don’t know what to do.
-And first aid is called, and what if you’re passing by and you know what to do?
-You’re not a first responder because you’re not certified in CPR, but you can start.
+People can get stabbed, people can get choked, and we donât know what to do.
+And first aid is called, and what if youâre passing by and you know what to do?
+Youâre not a first responder because youâre not certified in CPR, but you can start.
 You can get the AD.
 You can hold pressure on a bleed.
 You can do something.
-So, that’s why we give those classes.
+So, thatâs why we give those classes.

-There are some educational classes that’s part of our model is EPIC, E P I C. So, we have E for education.
-That’s where we have these classes.
-So, aside from first aid, we also do… well, we start off with a situational awareness class, because I feel like you can’t really learn martial arts without understanding what situational awareness is.
-You have to know where you’re… if you’re walking around with your hood up and your headphones on, your head and your phone, you have 0 situational awareness, you can be a very easy target.
+There are some educational classes thatâs part of our model is EPIC, E P I C. So, we have E for education.
+Thatâs where we have these classes.
+So, aside from first aid, we also do⌠well, we start off with a situational awareness class, because I feel like you canât really learn martial arts without understanding what situational awareness is.
+You have to know where youâre⌠if youâre walking around with your hood up and your headphones on, your head and your phone, you have 0 situational awareness, you can be a very easy target.
 So, we teach that.
 We teach first aid training.
-We teach active shooter training, which, again, you’re not a SWAT team, you’re not part of the police department, but you can help calm people down if you know what to do.
+We teach active shooter training, which, again, youâre not a SWAT team, youâre not part of the police department, but you can help calm people down if you know what to do.
 You can get people to safety.
 You can get yourself to safety if you know what to do.

-And it’s not every day that people find themselves in these kinds of situations.
-It’s kind of like it just happens where, God forbid, there’s a shooting, or God forbid, there’s a stabbing or something.
+And itâs not every day that people find themselves in these kinds of situations.
+Itâs kind of like it just happens where, God forbid, thereâs a shooting, or God forbid, thereâs a stabbing or something.
 And if you know just the beginning step what to do, you can help a lot.
-So, that’s where those classes came in.
+So, thatâs where those classes came in.

-And then we hope to continue with them, so that they’re kind of like a once a cycle thing.
+And then we hope to continue with them, so that theyâre kind of like a once a cycle thing.
 Like, we offer at one time.
 Every cycle has a different class.
-And we bring in a guest speaker, or professional in that field, and they’ll teach us different things.
+And we bring in a guest speaker, or professional in that field, and theyâll teach us different things.

-Josh: That’s really cool.
-You don’t see that very often, but that makes sense to put them together.
+Josh: Thatâs really cool.
+You donât see that very often, but that makes sense to put them together.

 Ortal: Yeah.

 Josh: The first aid and everything.
-Because if you find yourself, even if you… and I live down south, so more people concealed carry weapons for self-defense.
+Because if you find yourself, even if you⌠and I live down south, so more people concealed carry weapons for self-defense.
 And if you find yourself in a situation where you had to use your weapon, it might be in your interest to administer first aid, depending on what happened.

 Ortal: Right.
-That’s actually a really good point.
+Thatâs actually a really good point.

 Josh: Yeah.

-Ortal: That’s a great point.
-Like, yeah, if you had to use that, and you have to do damage, but then at least you’re out of the scary zone, but you can still save the person’s life.
-Your point wasn’t to kill.
+Ortal: Thatâs a great point.
+Like, yeah, if you had to use that, and you have to do damage, but then at least youâre out of the scary zone, but you can still save the personâs life.
+Your point wasnât to kill.

 Josh: Yeah.